openethereum/pwasm-tutorial/README.md

 ```

 ## Testing
-[pwasm-test](https://github.com/paritytech/pwasm-test) makes it easy to test contract logic.
+[pwasm-test](https://github.com/paritytech/pwasm-test) makes it easy to test a contract logic.
 It allows to emulate the blockchain state and mock any [pwasm-ethereum](#pwasm-ethereum) call.

 By default our contracts built with a `#![no_std]`, but `rust test` need the Rust stdlib for treading and i/o.
 Thus, in order to run tests we've added a following feature gate in [Cargo.toml](https://github.com/fckt/pwasm-tutorial/tree/master/step-5):